varunkas/my_tmux_nvim_ide_setup/readme.md

-# Readme
+# Dotfiles

-This repo contains my IDE setup configured using tmux and neovim.
+These are my dotfiles to set up the following:

+- TMUX
+- Neovim
+- Alacritty
+- Iterm2 (ditched in favour of Alacritty)
+- Starship
+- Conda
+- Zsh

+Note, throughout catppuccin-mocha is used as the theme.

+Copy the repo into the ~ directory and should be good to go :)

-## TMUX configuration
+## Dependencies

-1. Install TPM, the TMUX plugin manager: https://github.com/tmux-plugins/tpm
+1. Install [TPM](https://github.com/tmux-plugins/tpm), the TMUX plugin manager.
-2. Make sure nerd fonts is installed
-3. Copy tmux/.tmux.conf file to ~/
-4. Start tmux

-## NEOVIM configuration
+2. Install nerd fonts: Hack and MesloLGM are good options

+## Notes about certain configurations

-1. Most of the NEOVIM configuration is based on YouTube Video by Typecraft and kickstart.nvim repo.
+1. Most of the Neovim configuration is based on YouTube Video by Typecraft and kickstart.nvim repo.
-2. Copy the  nvim directory into ~/.config/
-3. (Re)start nvim and you should be good to go.
-4. The configuration is super modular and has the following main plugins:
+2. The configuration is super modular and has the following main plugins:
     - Telescope
     - vim-tmux-navigator
     - LSP (based on Mason)
     - Treesitter

-## Iterm2 configuration
-1. Added catppuccin-mocha colorscheme file.
-Import it to iterm2